Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Datalog-Rewritability of Boolean MDDLog Programs and Canonical Datalog Programs

 A DLog program is an \emph{$\ell$-DLog program} if it is an $(\ell,k)$-DLog program for some $k$.
 To lift decidability and complexity results from the Boolean to the non-Boolean case, we show that rewritability of an $n$-ary MDDLog program into $\ell$-DLog with $n$ parameters can be reduced to rewritability of a Boolean MDDLog program into $\ell$-DLog (without parameters).
 We believe that Datalog with parameters is a natural rewriting target for non-Boolean MDDLog programs since, in a sense, the $n$ parameters reflect the special role of the constants from the input instance that are returned as an answer.
 Note that the case $\ell=0$ is about UCQ-rewritability (and thus FO-rewritability) because $0$-DLog programs (with and without parameters) are an alternative presentation of UCQs.
 The reduction proceeds in two steps, described by subsequent Lemmas~\ref{lem:nonBoolRed1} and~\ref{lem:nonBoolRed2}. \begin{exa} The following MDDLog program is rewritable into the MDLog program with parameters from Example~\ref{ex:par}, but not into an MDLog program without parameters:

-\end{exa} The following lemma shows that, by introducing constants, we can reduce the rewritability of MDDLog programs with non-zero arity into Datalog with parameter to the rewritability of Boolean MDDLog programs with constants into Datalog with constants.
+\end{exa} The following lemma shows that, by introducing constants, we can reduce the rewritability of non-Boolean MDDLog programs into Datalog with parameters to the rewritability of Boolean MDDLog programs with constants into Datalog with constants.
 Note that the presence of constants in an $(\ell,k)$-DLog program is not reflected in the values of $\ell$ and~$k$.
 We will show in a second step that the rewritability of Boolean MDDLog programs with constants into Datalog with constants can be reduced to the rewritability of Boolean MDDLog programs without constants into Datalog without constants.

 The \emph{diameter} of an $(\ell,k)$-DLog program with $n$ parameters is $k$ and the \emph{diameter} of a DLog program with constants is defined as for DLog programs without constants, that is, only variables contribute to the diameter, but constants do not.
 The \emph{rule size} of an MDDLog program is the maximum number of variable \emph{occurrences} in a rule body. \begin{lem} Given an $n$-ary MDDLog program $\Pi$, one can construct Boolean MDDLog programs with constants $\Pi_1,\dots,\Pi_m$ over the same EDB schema such that for all $\ell,k$, \begin{enumerate}